eigenfoo/old-eigenfoo.github.io/_posts/2020-12-15-tensor-computation-libraries.md

     provide abstractions and a user-facing API to utilize tensor computation libraries in a friendlier way.

----
+### (Some) Differences Between Tensor Computation Libraries

-All three goals are fairly ambitious undertakings that have sophisticated solutions, and it shouldn't be surprising to learn that design decisions in pursuit on goal can have implications for (or even incur a trade-off with!) the other goals.
+All three aforementioned goals are ambitious undertakings with sophisticated solutions, so it shouldn't be surprising to learn that decisions in pursuit on goal can have implications for (or even incur a trade-off with!) other goals.
 Here's a (non-exhaustive) list of common differences along all three axes:

 1. Tensor computation libraries can differ in how they represent the computational graph, and how it is built.